 Broadcom (AVGO)

 Few stocks have benefited from the AI craze like AVGO has.
-The stock is up over 50% YTD, about 100% from the October low.
+The stock is up over 53% YTD and about 96% in the last year.
 Despite the recent spike, AVGO should still be an excellent long-term investment.

 Broadcom provides components that enable networks to operate together and communicate with each other from the service provider all the way to the end user and device.
 That may sound complicated.
 But there are two simple reasons to own AVGO.
 One, it will continue to benefit from businesses moving online and into cloud-based applications.
 Two, it is getting a huge benefit from the fever to adopt artificial intelligence technology.